-- If you have a low white blood cell count, talk with your doctor.
+- If your child has a low white blood cell count, talk with your child’s doctor.
 This drug must not be used in people with certain low white blood cell counts.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.